Retail leasing: Termination

 Lease contracts may include terminology allowing a landlord the legal right to terminate a tenant's stay if they sell, tear down, or rehabilitate their building.
 The landlord however is required to give notice to the tenant.

-Alterations

-In many spaces permission is required before a tenant can make alterations to the space.
-This could include something as simple as decorations.

 Sublease

 Permission from the landlord may also be necessary for someone wishing to sublease their space, even from someone looking to takeover the business.
 A tenant may request special language be added to the agreement preventing the landlord from preventing the reassignment with good reason.

-Other Considerations
+Other considerations

 There are various factors a small business owner may consider before deciding to enter into a lease agreement or purchase property for their business.
 The SBA compiled a list of some of those factors to take into consideration: Operating Requirements, Capital supply and Needs, Financing and Payment Flexibility, Resale Value, Equipment, and Taxes.

 Other common clauses of this lease that are added and negotiated may include: Hours of Operation, Repairs, and Defined space to be leased.